Introduction to the Request Logging system

 In this way there'll be no noticeable performance impact from it if, for example, your SQL server is having trouble at the time.

-This module is accessible from within the main navigation menu > Config > Traffic and configuring it is very easy.
+This system is accessible from within the Activity Logs menu > configuration > Request Logging and configuring it is very easy.
 You just need to enable it and then configure the following options based on your requirements:

-Once it's been configured, you can start using Traffic Log Viewer to review and monitor your site traffic logs, including love traffic.
+Once it's been configured, you can start using Traffic: HTTP Request Log Viewer to review and monitor your site traffic logs, including love traffic.

 Traffic Logging Options Explanations